LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

    :end-before: _range_atomic_histogram_end
    :language: C++

-and the integer array 'bins' of length 'M' to accumulate the number of occurrences of each value in the array.
+and the integer array 'hist' of length 'M' to accumulate the number of occurrences of each value in the array.

 Here is the OpenMP version: